-FameBit started life in late 2013 with a mission of connecting popular YouTubers with brands for endorsement opportunities.
+YouTube’s BrandConnect started life in late 2013 as something else entirely.
+It was called FameBit, created by a company of the same name, and was a self-service software platform.
+Its mission?
+Connecting popular YouTubers with brands for endorsement opportunities.
 At the time of its launch, influencer marketing had already proven its worth and bigger brands were starting to invest real money in it.
-It was the time of the Great Marketing Pivot, when everybody was rethinking their digital marketing strategies to further than basic inbound/content marketing.
-Platforms and marketplaces were starting to get big, and FameBit focus on video content was a differentiator.
+It was the time of the Great Marketing Pivot, when everybody was rethinking their digital marketing strategies to go further than basic inbound/content marketing.
+Platforms and marketplaces were starting to get big, and FameBit's focus on video content was a differentiator.
 Brands could post their campaigns to the platform, with specifics on what they were looking for, and creators sent proposals.
 Alternatively, brands could seek out creators with specific criteria in mind and invite them to join a campaign.

 They got some press, some early traction, and then a million and a half in funding from 5 different investors.
-That was in June of 2014, and by August they celebrated the milestone of their 1,000th branded video on YouTube—with those first thousand videos translating into $250,000 into the pockets of its creators.
-By March of 2015, the FameBit was touting it had reached 300 million subscribers.
+That was in June of 2014, and by August of that year they celebrated the milestone of their 1,000th branded video on YouTube.
+Those first thousand videos put $250,000 into the pockets of its creators.
+By March of 2015, FameBit was touting it had reached 300 million subscribers.
 Here, subscribers are people who signed up as brands or marketers looking for influencers.
 Their website lists companies like Canon, Sony, and Adidas as brands they work with.
 It’s an impressive company history.

 Summary: Quick Jump Menu

 As it isn’t actually software anymore, there’s no monthly fee for BrandConnect.
 Pricing is offered on a per-campaign basis and individualized according to budget.